SioKCronin/website/content/Oloid.md

 I'm interested in nuturting engineering communities of practice that embrace what artists have long known to be true - the imagination is a portal to the powerhouse of the subconcsious.
-These are rich human cultural traditions that challenge and exite the mind-body, leading to innovation.
+There are rich human cultural traditions that challenge and exite the mind-body, leading to innovation.
 Why are we keeping them so far from engineers?
-Why are offices set up as a mini mind factories, prioritizing the gear over human bodies?
+Why are offices set up as mini mind factories, prioritizing the gear over human bodies?
 Why are designers the only one's allowed to have creative practice in the engineering ecosystem, when engineers are creatively solving problems every day?
 I will continue to dedicate my management practice